-While I was building the hull, I also fiberglassed the centerboard trunk.
+While I was building the hull, I also fiberglassed the centerboard trunk with some 6oz cloth.
 It’s a good idea to try and keep smaller projects going that can use up leftover epoxy from bigger jobs.

 Cutting the hole for the centerboard case was the most nerve wracking step so far.
 My chalk line was still visible from when I made the bottom panel, so I used that as the centerline of the boat.
 I marked out two squares along the centerline that will accept the protruding head ledges of the centerboard case.